coders-cantabria/Tests-with-test-containers/README.md

 - **37**: The next 1 to 8 digits are the quantity of products (the symbol `*` is used to mark the end) `[Required]`
 - **10**: The text 1 to 20 digits are the batch id (the symbol `*` is used to mark the end)
 - **11**: The next 6 digits are the expiration date in the format `yyMMdd`.

+## Branches 🌳
+- **main**: Contains the initial project with the hexagonal architecture.
+- **testcontainers/demo**: Contains examples about testing domain logic with a Posges DB using Testcontainers.
+- **testcontainers/workshop-db**: Contains the starting point for the workshop about testing the database adapter with Testcontainers.
+- **testcontainers/workshop-db-solution**: Contains our version of the solution for the workshop about testing the database adapter with Testcontainers.
+- **testcontainers/workshop-kafka**: Contains the starting point for the workshop about testing the Kafka adapter with Testcontainers.
+- **testcontainers/workshop-kafka-solution**: Contains our version of the solution for the workshop about testing the Kafka adapter with Testcontainers.

 ## How to run 🚀
 ### Requirements 🛠